 Today, Laurel introduced us to the wonderful world of microgreens!

 If you’re familiar with the “Chia Pet,” then you have seen microgreens!
 Microgreens are often confused with sprouts.
 However, there are some key differences between the two.

-Most of us have eaten alfalfa sprouts or bean sprouts, which are common ingredients in salads, sandwiches, and stir fries.
-Sprouts are the infant stage of a plant and made up primarily of root.
+Most of us have eaten alfalfa sprouts or bean sprouts, which are common ingredients in salads, sandwiches, and stir-fry.
+Sprouts are the infant stage of a plant and are made up primarily of the root.
 They grow quickly, are ready to eat between 2-7 days, and can be grown without soil or sunlight.
 When we eat sprouts, we are eating the entire plant.

 The Benefits of Microgreens

 Microgreens are ready to eat right from the garden – no cooking required!
 They can be grown from a variety of seeds, such as broccoli, spinach, arugula, herbs, onions, garlic, most peas, and beans.
 Microgreens are as flavorful as the full plant, so sprinkling microgreens on top of meals will add a delicious boost of flavor.
 They are nutrient-dense, containing all the nourishment required for a seed to grow into a healthy plant.
 Therefore, adding microgreens to your food is a simple, inexpensive way to increase its nutritional value.
 They range widely in color, including greens, reds, purples, and golds, and their delicate leaves come in a variety of shapes.
 Adding them to dishes can transform the simplest dish into something elegant and beautiful.